 The property is open to visitors and you can tour the house, explore the landscaped gardens, see the working corn mill, and visit the farmyard.
 This farmyard is home to a tower house, built in 1610, which served as a defensive structure.

-It’s to the farmyard and this old tower house that Game of Thrones fan will want to head.
-This was the filming location of Winterfell Castle from Season 1 of the show, although of course some set construction was required to turn the farmyard and tower house into a more complete castle!
+It’s to the farmyard and this old tower house that Game of Thrones fans will want to head.
+This was the filming location of Winterfell Castle from Season 1 of the show, although of course some set construction was required to turn the farmyard and tower house into a more complete castle.

-Numerous scenes from multiple episodes of the first season of the show were filmed at Castle Ward, making this a must visit for any fan of the show.
+Numerous scenes from multiple episodes of the first season of the show were filmed at Castle Ward, which makes this a sight not to miss for any fan of the show.

-These include the archery training scenes (episode 1), the scene where Bran scales a wall to get a better view of the King (episode 1), the door where Tyrion and Jon first meet (episode 1), the smithy where Arya’s sword “Needle” is forged (episode 2), and many more.
+These include the archery training scenes in Episode 1 (where Bran, Jon, and Robb practise on the old farmyard wall), the scene where Bran scales a wall to get a better view of the King (Episode 1), the door where Tyrion and Jon first meet (Episode 1), the smithy where Arya’s sword “Needle” is forged (Episode 2), and more.

 Near Strangford Lough you can also find the wall where Sansa’s direwolf “Lady” is executed in Season 2.

 Castle Ward and the National Trust have fully embraced the Game of Thrones experience, and there are a number of tours and activities you can take here specific to the show, including archery training on a replica Winterfell set, tours of key scenes from the show, and the opportunity to dress up.
-You can read more about these activities and book in advance here.
+You can read more about these activities and book in advance via the National Trust Castle Ward page.

 As you can see, there’s a lot to do at Castle Ward and in the surrounding area, so expect to spend a good two to three hours exploring here.